bsccf/Uni-notes/Mechanics structures and materials/Dynamics 1/3U Work, energy and power for particles/conservation of energy (dynamics).md

 Basically the starting point equation you have already been using for ages, just written in a long way...
 Of course you can apply conservation of energy to systems of particles:
 ![[Pasted image 20220207125258.png]]
-Here the sum of energy before and after are equal... assuming it's a [[closed system]] with no energy transfers across the
+Here the sum of energy before and after are equal... assuming it's a [[closed system]] with no energy transfers across the [[system boundary]]. (basically you can apply this equation to the thing as a whole and relate the energy states of multiple particles together)